KurtABum/PatternAnalysis-2025/recognition/README.md

 ## Training and Testing

-Training and evaluation for this project were performed on a Windows PC equipped with an **RTX 5070 GPU with 12GB of VRAM**.
-Due to GPU memory limitations, the batch size was set to 2, and full-length inputs and outputs were used to ensure accurate training and evaluation.
+Training and evaluation for this project were performed on a Windows PC equipped with an RTX 5070 GPU with 12GB of VRAM.
+Due to GPU memory limitations, the batch size was set to 2, and full length inputs and outputs were used to ensure accurate training and evaluation.

-- **Training:** The Flan-T5-small model was trained for 5 epochs using parameter-efficient fine-tuning techniques.
-Training the full dataset took approximately **36 hours** on this hardware.
+- **Training:** The Flan-T5-small model was trained for 5 epochs using parameter efficient fine tuning techniques.
+Training the full dataset took approximately 36 hours on this hardware.

 - **Validation & Testing:** After each epoch, the model was evaluated on a validation set to monitor performance and select the best model based on ROUGE scores.
-Final evaluation was conducted on a held-out test set to report the model’s predictive performance.
+Final evaluation was conducted on a held out test set to report the model’s predictive performance.

 ## Example Analysis 1